chronologic/suitcase/README.md

 You can read more about this project at our [blog](https://blog.chronologic.network/suitcase-proxy-wallet-transferred-ownership-and-sellable-crypto-addresses-b89aafc93ff3).

+An example instance of the contract has been deployed [here](https://testnet.bscscan.com/address/0xf641D18Ad21AAc645EF50181919637FB7ceD912A#code).

 ## Selling ownership

 - owner initiates the sale by calling `initiateSale` and specifying the asking price and who they want to sell to